wyamm/Hardle/README.md

-# Wordle
+# Hardle
-Wordle in terminal
+Hard wordle in terminal